What is Mini Tennis Coaching?

 - They are often in a team format.

 Mini Tennis Orange introduces children to playing on ¾ length tennis court.
 The low bounce Mini Tennis Orange ball slows the game down to a speed which gives players time to play the good basic tennis shots and enables them to have maximum fun playing the game!
+We encourage children to attend two coaching sessions per week particularly when first joining the programme to help accelerate each child’s learning and overall success.

 The emphasis continues to be on developing the fundamental sporting skills as well as hitting shots just like their favourite stars.